Meccano: Other applications

-Popularity
+Popularity and influence

 Frank Hornby launched the Meccano Guild in 1919, to encourage boys of all ages—as well as early clubs—to become part of a central organisation, which oversaw club formation, and set guidelines for club proceedings.
 The Meccano Magazine was used as a means to keep Guild clubs informed of each other's activities (as well as encourage the sales of Meccano).

 The International Society of Meccanomen was founded in 1989 in England, nine years after the Liverpool factory closed.
 This organisation is considered the modern replacement of the Guild system and now has some 600 members in over 30 countries.

 Today, over one hundred years since its inception, there are thousands of Meccano enthusiasts worldwide, many clubs and hundreds of websites covering Meccano history, model building instructions and nostalgia.
 Individuals and companies worldwide still manufacture parts, some long out of production.
 There are annual Meccano exhibitions around the world, notably in France (at a different venue around May each year) and at Skegness in England (around July every year).
 Many notable shows also take place in South Africa, Australia and New Zealand each year, to name a few.

 Publications devoted fully or in part to Meccano included Meccano Magazine from 1916 to 1981, and numerous Special Model Leaflets aimed at serious enthusiasts, on how to construct very large, complex models and machines.
 Some models use many more parts than an entire Set 10.
 The original large models from the 1930s model leaflets are called the Meccano Super Models, often popular at Meccano and other model engineering exhibitions and sometimes used as nostalgic showpieces by retailers.
 Modern dedicated publications include: Constructor Quarterly, The International Meccanoman and the ModelPlans series of instructions.
 These feature large model instructions and ideas for enthusiasts.
 There are also a myriad of club-generated periodicals, featuring Meccano content and keeping enthusiasts in touch.

-Influence

 The careers many people chose were influenced by their experience and knowledge gained from using the product.

 Meccano is mentioned in the first chapter of Graham Greene's novel The Power and the Glory.
 It also mentioned at some length in J. J. Connington's 1928 detective novel, Nemesis at Raynham Parva (U.S. title, Grim Vengeance, 1929).

 Pierre Bastien is a French musical artist who has created a large collection of kinetic experimental musical instruments constructed with Meccano.

 In Sydney, Australia an overhead gantry with directional signs and traffic lights erected in 1962 is named the Meccano Set.

 Arthur C. Clarke mentions his childhood fascination with Meccano and his return to it as an adult in his 1989 memoir, Astounding Days: A Science Fictional Autobiography.